 On this page you will be able to find out about all the latest news to do with reading in our school, book reviews to help you choose your next reading quest and competitions or events that are coming up!

-We have some exciting news for all our budding readers!
-We have a new Library!
-We were very lucky to be awarded a grant from The Foyle Foundation to help fund this.
+Last year, we were very lucky to be awarded a grant from The Foyle Foundation to help fund our school Library.

 Some of the beasts will be familiar to readers of the Harry Potter books – the Hippogriff, the Basilisk, the Hungarian Horntail … Others will surprise even the most ardent amateur Magizoologist.
 Dip in to discover the curious habits of magical beasts across five continents.